doppelmutzi/doppelmutzi.github.io/_posts/2018-01-10-eslint-prettier.md

 ![Linted file within Visual Studio Code with Prettier and Vue.js-specific ESLint issues](../images/vcode-file-linted.png)

 The first issue is a formatting problem that can be auto-fixed by just saving the file.
 Pretty convenient, isn't it?
 The second error is issued by _eslint-plugin-vue_.
 Because we put _&quot;plugin:vue/recommended&quot;_ into the _extends_ array, _ESLint_ let us know about a property ordering violation.
 In this example, _components_ should be placed before _template_ &ndash; this issue cannot be auto-fixed by _ESLint_.

+## <a name="wesbos"></a>Alternative Approach to Setup Up Visual Studio Code

+There isn't just one way of doing it.
+Because of so many technologies and concepts that have to used together, it is not easy to get everything working as expected.
+Therefore, it is helpful to show an alternative way without using the _Prettier Visual Studio Code plugin_ as with my approach above.

+[Wes Bos](https://twitter.com/wesbos) tweeted about [some problems to get auto-fixing working](https://twitter.com/wesbos/status/960599071164698625) in _Visual Studio Code_ and came up with a nice solution.
+He was also kind to record a [Youtube video](https://twitter.com/wesbos/status/960607783652642817) about it.
+Since I had similar problems during preparation of my demo project, I like to share this.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YIvjKId9m2c" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## IntelliJ